Xilinx-CNS/cns-dpdk-next-sfc/doc/guides/nics/mlx5.rst

     ConnectX-6 Lx, BlueField and BlueField-2.
   - POWER8 and ARMv8 with ConnectX-4 Lx, ConnectX-5, ConnectX-6, ConnectX-6 Dx,
     ConnectX-6 Lx, BlueField and BlueField-2.

+- ``delay_drop`` parameter [int]

+  Bitmask value for the Rx queue delay drop attribute.
+Bit 0 is used for the standard Rx queue and bit 1 is used for the hairpin Rx queue.
+By default, the delay drop is disabled for all Rx queues.
+It will be ignored if the port does not support the attribute even if it is enabled explicitly.

+  The packets being received will not be dropped immediately when the WQEs are exhausted in a Rx queue with delay drop enabled.

 - ``mprq_en`` parameter [int]